muldis/Muldis_Object_Notation/spec/MUON_Syntax_Plain_Text_Supplemental.md

-This document features supplemental material that used to be part of [Syntax_Plain_Text](Muldis_Object_Notation_Syntax_Plain_Text.md) but was removed from there as it was deemed to fit better as part of a possible superset of the MUON grammar rather than as part of MUON proper.
+This document features supplemental material that used to be part of [Syntax_Plain_Text](Muldis_Object_Notation_Syntax_Plain_Text.md) but was removed from there when MUON itself was narrowed in scope.
+This material was deemed to fit better as part of a possible superset of the MUON grammar rather than as part of MUON proper.

 ## CONTENTS